minhtran241/hellostartup/README.md

 ## Smart Contract

 - The contract for Kickstart is deployed at address `0xD7d2347d300718479321E63CA28832454fba9250` and is available inside [ethereum/contracts](https://github.com/minhtran241/kickstart/tree/main/ethereum/contracts).
-You can explore the deployed contract on TESTNET Goerli (GTH) Blockchain Explorer (Etherscan) at [here](https://goerli.etherscan.io/address/0xD7d2347d300718479321E63CA28832454fba9250)
+You can explore the deployed contract on TESTNET Goerli (GTH) Blockchain Explorer (Etherscan) at [here](https://goerli.etherscan.io/address/0xD7d2347d300718479321E63CA28832454fba9250).

 - Kickstart will interact with the deployed the contract to create campaigns.

-- Compile, test and deploy contract
+- Compile, test and deploy contract:

-    ***Note:*** You have to set up all the environment variables before doing this step
+    ***Note:*** You have to set up all the environment variables before doing this step.

-    *Deploy by connecting to Infura node (specific provider)*

     ```sh
     cd ethereum